 On Day 8, the transfer back to Rome will leave the riding centre at 09:30, arriving at Rome Fuimicino at 12:00 and Rome Ciampino at 13:00.

 Please note that if there are guests arriving at both airports, the driver will collect first the guests in Ciampino and then go to Fiumicino airport and collect the guests arriving at this airport.
 For guests taking the transfer back to the airport, the first stop will be in Fiumicino and the second in Ciampino.
 Please ensure that you book afternoon flights home in order to take this set group transfer.
 Other time times/days are possible for an extra charge.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-There are about 50 horses, including Haflingers, Berbers, Appaloosas, Paints, Maremmanas, Arabs, South American Thoroughbreds and some horses of mixed breeds.
+There are more than 60 horses, who live in small groups, outdoor on 100 acres of pasture land, completly according to their natural needs of socialization and movement.
+There are about 40 working horses, including Haflingers, Appaloosas, Maremmanas, Arabs and Anglo-Arabs and some horses of mixed breeds.
 The horses live in different herds in big pastures throughout the year.
 They are reliable and secure, which makes it easy for you to deal with even the most difficult situations like steep slopes or the fording of a river.